Genera1Z/DIAS/DIAS/readme.md

 ## 🌟 Highlights

-⭐⭐⭐ ***Inherited from GitHub repo [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL).*** ⭐⭐⭐

 - ✅ **fp16 fast training** [Automatic mixed precision](https://docs.pytorch.org/tutorials/recipes/recipes/amp_recipe.html) training (fp32+fp16) is enabled.
 Most of the training can be finished less than 4 or 8 hours (for image or video OCL respectively) using one V100 GPU.
 - ✅ **less I/O overhead** Datasets are stored in [LMBD](https://lmdb.readthedocs.io) database format to save I/O overhead, beneficial especially on computing cluster.

 - ✅ **config-driven experiment** This is totally config-driven framework, largely inspired by [OpenMMLab](https://github.com/open-mmlab), but with much less capsulation.

-- ✅ **strong baselines** <!-- All models requiring VAE are implemented with StableDiffusion pretrained VAE [TinyVAE](https://huggingface.co/docs/diffusers/v0.30.1/en/api/models/autoencoder_tiny); --> All models are trained with [strong](https://arxiv.org/abs/2206.07764) data augmentations; All models employ vision foundation model [DINO2](https://huggingface.co/docs/transformers/en/model_doc/dinov2) as their backbone.
+- ✅ **strong baselines** All models requiring VAE are implemented with StableDiffusion pretrained VAE [TinyVAE](https://huggingface.co/docs/diffusers/v0.30.1/en/api/models/autoencoder_tiny); All models are trained with [strong](https://arxiv.org/abs/2206.07764) data augmentations; All models employ vision foundation model [DINO2](https://huggingface.co/docs/transformers/en/model_doc/dinov2) as their backbone.

-## 🚑️ Changelogs

-- ⭐⭐⭐ [2025/10/21] ⭐⭐⭐ **Object discovery accuracy values are updated for version 3.
-Check this table file [acc-v3.xlsx](acc-v3.xlsx) for details**.
-- [2025/10/20] Version 3 (based on VQ-VFM-OCL): re-implement segmentation evaluation; corresponding new dataset lmdb files are uploaded.
-Thus, object discovery acc could change a little, especially ARI values.